 125 people attended MRC’s Inauguration Day Bystander Intervention Training which provided community members with tools and skills to address hate crimes showing up in public.

-The Ultimate Reentry Opportunity has created a unique space for collective, coordinated work that’s influencing cultural and systemic shift to significantly increase successful reentry and reduce recidivism for people returning from Prison and Jail.
-In 2016 URO engaged 85+ community stakeholders, 35% representing formerly incarcerated individuals engaged in planning, decision-making, and implementation of this work.
+The Reentry Initiative has created a unique space for collective, coordinated work that’s influencing cultural and systemic shift to increase successful reentry and reduce recidivism for people returning from Prison and Jail.

 11 Youth Organizing Fellowship fellows (picture to right) registered 75 Northside residents for a pilot Participatory Budgeting project, gathered 50+ letters to the Gov. Cuomo for the successful Raise the Age NY campaign, and raised $3,500 to attend the 2 ½ day Commonbound Conference in Buffalo, NY.